Guidelines for Inviting International Scholars

 - Scholars with specialization and ability to generate co-authored papers with faculty.

-Invitation Letter: An invitation letter will be issued by Global Education and will contain; the name of the visiting scholar, purpose (teaching or research), the topic and the area of their research interest, host department and host faculty members names, dates of their stay, funding source for the visiting scholar and any fees that may be payable to or by Montclair State University.
+Invitation Letter: An invitation letter will be issued by the Office of International Engagement and will contain; the name of the visiting scholar, purpose (teaching or research), the topic and the area of their research interest, host department and host faculty members names, dates of their stay, funding source for the visiting scholar and any fees that may be payable to or by Montclair State University.

 International Visiting Scholar Fees

-Every scholar will be asked upon arrival to check in with the University’s International Services Office (IS).
+Every scholar will be asked upon arrival to check in with the University’s International Student & Scholar Services Office (IS&SS).
 Montclair State University charges a $750 visiting scholar service fee, per semester.
 The following exceptions to the service fee may apply: